polyglotweekly/polyglotweekly.com/introducing-polyglotweekly.com.md

 Keep the following contribution guidelines in mind:

-* Articles should be on the topic of programming: articles advertising your start-up, discussing Bay-Area culture, or pointing out your favorite dog grooming techniques will be unceremoniously rejected.
+* Articles should be on the topic of programming: articles advertising your start-up, discussing Bay-Area culture, or pointing out your favorite dog grooming techniques will be politely declined.
 * keep contributions positive! your article should not be a rant about why Ruby is better than Go.
 Feel free to criticize aspects of your language of expertise, but do so in a constructive manner.